DominicCheongChengHung/DSA4263_StockTweets/README.md

 #### Usage

-To evaluate the effectiveness of the text-based model, we performed an additional analysis using stock market data.
+To evaluate the effectiveness of the text-based model, we performed an additional analysis using stock market data, ```data/processed/stock_yfinance_data_test_on_real_data.csv```.
 This analysis aims to determine how well the model's tweet classifications align with actual price anomalies in the stock market, which can be indicative of pump-and-dump events.

 The key findings from this analysis are as follows: